Taking classes with Valencia Online

 Below are the principal delivery modes of alternative learning courses at Valencia and their respective class schedule descriptions.

-Valencia uses Blackboard Learn as our Classroom Management Systems (CMS).
-Online courses will be offered via Blackboard Learn systems.
+Valencia uses Canvas as our classroom management systems (CMS).
 Students are responsible for providing their own hardware, software, and Internet service providers or for accessing the Internet using technology available in any Valencia open computer lab.
-Technology requirements and browser requirements can be found at valenciacollege.edu/oit/learning-technology-services/student-resources.
+Technology requirements and browser requirements can be found at valenciacollege.edu/canvas/students/

 Valencia strives to provide online courses that are fully accessible to students with disabilities by employing the principles of Universal Design for Learning.
 These principles are achieved by promoting the idea that students with disabilities fall along a continuum of learner differences rather than constituting a separate category of learners.
 Instructional designers work with faculty to assist in making their online courses accessible to all students, regardless of disability.